-STAR is a five-day evidence-based trauma awareness and resilience training program facilitated by faculty and staff of EMU’s Center for Justice and Peacebuilding.
+STAR is a five-day research-supported trauma awareness and resilience training program facilitated by faculty and staff of EMU’s Center for Justice and Peacebuilding.
 STAR brings together theory and practices from neurobiology, conflict transformation, human security, spirituality, and restorative justice to address the needs of trauma-impacted individuals and communities.
 STAR trainings are multi-cultural, multi-faith gatherings in which all are welcomed to use the language of their own cultures and faith traditions.
 Openness, sensitivity and respect are encouraged.

 The training combines lectures with experiential and interactive activities.
 Learning happens through presentations, physical activity, creative expression, and interaction with other participants.

 At the end of the training participants will be able to bring a trauma-informed perspective to their personal and professional lives, present the basic concepts and use the tools with others.